By Tracy Sweely

 Our next stage of experimentation at the pilot study farm will go beyond the use of intercropping to achieve increased yields without increasing cultivation space or labor needs.
 The method we will be testing in the upcoming season goes beyond intercropping by “stacking” cultivation space.
 Last year one of my readers e-mailed me about a type of soil tower that is a larger version of the clay “strawberry pot,” (thank you Peter!).
 These towers save water and have an internal composting system that stimulates soil microbe activity.
 Our calculations indicate that these towers increase cultivation space between 2 and 3 times depending on layout and scale of operation.
 Although harvest and CSA box prep labor would clearly increase with scale, very little commensurate increase in labor would be necessary for annual soil preparation since no tilling would be required and weeding would be minimal.

-Click Garden Tower Project to see the results of our 2014-15 research examining this tower growing system's benefits and limitations.
-For anyone interested in more information or purchasing the system click on the ad link in our sidebar to the right.
+Click here to see the results of our 2014-15 research report examining this tower growing system's benefits and limitations.
+Or, ror purchasing the system click on our affiliate link at the end of that report.